dtrakht/Data-Case-Study/README.md

 1. Install sodapy dependency using pip install sodapy
 2. Run food_inspections_etl.py
 3. Run test_food_inspections_etl.py to unit test
-4. Tables/files will be output to C:/users/<username>/Food Inspections Data
+4. Tables/files will be output to C:/users/{username}/Food Inspections Data
 5. Can also view line by line input/output in Food Inspections Notebook.ipynb
 6. Use to transformed data to analyze away!

 ## Technologies Used
-*I used the following technologies: Github, Jupyter Notebook, and Python 3.6.8.
+1. I used the following technologies: Github, Jupyter Notebook, and Python 3.6.8.
-*I used the following Python libraries: Sodapy, numpy, and pandas.
+1. I used the following Python libraries: Sodapy, numpy, and pandas.

 ## Requirements
 **Use a language of your choice to develop a script that reads the dataset and pushes an output to separate csv files**